 Availability: Manufactured by “Unimast”.
 Check with them or your local Builders Supply for availability in 12′ length, otherwise order from us.
 (We cut to 6′ for UPS shipping:).
 We also have RC-2 and DWFC.

 When installed beneath an existing ceiling with soundproofing absorbent material applied as above, improvements in reducing both airborne noise and impact sound would normally be well in excess of 300%.
 This means a STC in excess of 50: (Loud shouting can€™t be heard).
 Fire resistance would be about 1 hour.

 Don’t allow the drywall sheets to set directly on the floor.
 Use vibration pads made of ribbed neoprene and cork to place under drywall sheets for support when used for walls.
 Caulk well.
 Stagger joints.
 Use metal tape on underlying joints.
 Caulk well.
 Don’t screw baseboard onto both the pads and the wall base sill.

 NEW!
-Sound Control Clips with DWFC hold the panels better and are easier to install than resilient channel: Get more than double the STC of resilient channel!
-Call about the new SuperSound Clips and DWFC.
+Super Soundproofing™ is proud to offer you Sound Control Clips with DWFC that are easier to install than resilient channel.
+Call us to know more about the new SuperSound Clips and DWFC.